tslenter/RSVPN/README.md

 All these changes gives you a private network for the nodes @ decentral places.
 This connector can work on a RSX node or as standalone.

 By enrolling this unit, clients/core layer can connect with an encrypted connection.
-Make sure if you make this unit a central place to connect to the VPN network 192.168.30.0/24 is know within the infrastructure netwerk.
+If you make this unit a central place to connect to the VPN network then this network must be advertised within the infrastructure netwerk.

 ### 1.1 Original message openvpn-install (https://git.io/vpn):
 OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu, Debian, CentOS and Fedora.